Corporate Governance Statement

 Ownership and corporate structure

 The owners of Tornator Oyj are Finnish investors, mostly institutions.
-There are ten shareholders.
+There are 11 shareholders.

-The governance of Tornator Oyj is based on the Finnish Companies Act and Tornator Oyj’s articles of association.
+The governance of Tornator Oyj is based on the Limited Liability Companies Act of Finland and Tornator Oyj’s articles of association.
 The company’s shares are not listed for public trading.
-Tornator Oyj has issued a secured bond that is listed by NASDAQ OMX Helsinki Oy, and the company complies with its rules and regulations for listed bonds, the Securities Markets Act as well as the Financial Supervisory Authority’s regulations, which are publicly available at www.finanssivalvonta.fi/en/.
+Tornator Oyj has issued a secured bond that is listed by NASDAQ OMX Helsinki Ltd, and the company complies with its rules and regulations for listed bonds, the Securities Markets Act as well as the Financial Supervisory Authority’s regulations, which are publicly available at www.finanssivalvonta.fi.

-The Annual General Meeting is the highest decisionmaking body in Tornator Oyj, deciding on matters laid down in the Finnish Companies Act.
-The AGM is held in May at the latest, on a date determined by the company’s Board of Directors.
-According to Tornator Oyj’s articles of association, the votes of a shareholder at the Shareholders’ General Meeting may not exceed twenty (20) percent of the total number of votes carried by all shares in the company, including the voting rights of all companies and their pension funds and foundations belonging to the same group as the shareholder.
+The Annual General Meeting is the highest decision-making body in Tornator, deciding on matters pursuant to the Limited Liability Companies Act of Finland.
+The Annual General Meeting is held in May at the latest, on a date determined by the company’s board of directors.
+According to Tornator Oyj’s articles of association, the votes of a shareholder at the shareholders’ general meeting may not exceed 20 per cent of the total number of votes carried by all shares in the company, including the voting rights of all companies and their pension funds and foundations belonging to the same group as the shareholder.

-The Board of Directors of Tornator Oyj consists of 4–7 ordinary members, elected by the AGM for one year at a time.
-The AGM also elects a personal deputy for each member.
-The Board of Directors supervises Tornator’s operations and management, deciding on significant matters concerning the company’s strategy, investments, organisation and finance.
-The Board of Directors convenes at least four times a year.
-In 2020, the Board of Directors held 10 meetings.
+The board of directors of Tornator Oyj consists of four to seven ordinary members, elected by the Annual General Meeting for one year at a time.
+The Annual General Meeting also elects a personal deputy for each member.
+The board of directors supervises Tornator’s operations and management, deciding on significant matters concerning the company’s strategy, investments, organisation, and finance.
+In addition, the board of directors supervises and evaluates auditor’s independence and additional services provided by the auditor.
+The board of directors convenes at least four times a year.
+In 2022, the board of directors held 12 meetings.

 The personal details of the Board members are presented on this website.

-The CEO is assisted by the Management Group.
-In 2020, the Management Group included five members.
-The CEO acts as the Chairman of the Management Group.
-The Management Group is responsible for the practical implementation of the strategy determined by the Board of Directors.
-The Management Group meets at intervals of around one month and whenever necessary.
-In 2020, the Management Group had 11 meetings.
-In addition to the Management Group, the company has an operational management level made up of experts of various functions, with the task of assisting the Management Group in deploying the strategy.
+The CEO is assisted by the management group.
+In 2022, the management group had five members.
+The CEO also chairs the management group.
+The management group is responsible for the practical implementation of the strategy determined by the board of directors.
+The management group meets at intervals of around one month and whenever necessary.
+In 2022, the management group held 11 meetings.
+In addition to the management group, the company has an operational management level made up of experts of various functions, with the task of assisting the management group in implementing the strategy.
+The operational management level consists of some ten persons who are invited to the management group’s meetings when necessary.

 The personal details of the Management Group members are presented on this website.